How do you purify nucleic acids?

 Written by Éva Mészáros16.
 July 2021

 Are you in the process of setting up a new lab and wondering what you need for nucleic acid purification?
 Or have you found that your samples just aren't pure enough for your downstream application?
 Then you've come to the right place.
-This article represents the fourth and last part of our series 'From samples to pure nucleic acids'.
-After covering the topics of nucleic acid extraction, the set-up of a PCR lab, and nucleic acid quantification and visualization, we now turn to the different purification methods.
+This article represents the fifth and last part of our series 'From samples to pure nucleic acids'.
+After covering the topics of sample collection, nucleic acid extraction, the set-up of a PCR lab, and nucleic acid quantification and visualization, we now turn to the different purification methods.
 Besides the advantages and disadvantages of each technique, we'll also explain what equipment you need.